ullrich-k/QMEE/README.md

 # QMEE
 Bio 708

+Assignment 2:

+The directory that the first file should be run from QMEE/ ....

 Assignment 1:
 SETBP1-HD is a genetic disorder in humans caused by a knockout of the SETBP1 gene.
 SETBP1-HD currently has no treatment.
 This project aims to test if zebrafish are a good model for SETBP1-HD by inducing the same genetic mutation (SETBP1 knockout) in zebrafish.
 If zebrafish are a good biomedical model, they can be used to test theraputics for SETBP1-HD in high-throughput.
 SETBP1-HD causes neurodevelopmental disorders in humans, impacting behaviour.
 Thus, if zebrafish are a good biomedical model for SETBP1-HD, we would expect to see modified behaviour in SETBP1 knockout fish relative to wildtype fish.
 This is measured through a startle response assay.